bl94/BL-Capstone-1/README.md

 #### Hypotheses were created based on the strongest correlations found in the data.
 #### Null:   Health *is not* related to feeling happy more often.
 #### Alternative:  Health *is* related to feeling happy more often.

-##### Graph showing the distributions of responses to health and frequency of feelings questions.

 ![GSS logo](/images/Health_hap_dep.png)